 WHAT IF I DON’T HAVE BUTTERMILK?

 If you don’t have buttermilk on hand, you can use 1 tablespoon of white vinegar or lemon juice to fill up 1 cup measurement of milk.
-So, a cup of milk less one tablespoon plus one tablespoon of either lemon juice or vinegar, and you will have buttermilk for your recipe!
+So, a cup of milk, minus one tablespoon, plus one tablespoon of either lemon juice or vinegar, and you will have buttermilk for your recipe!
 Stir this together and let sit for about five minutes before using in a recipe.

 This is a handy way of having buttermilk on hand if you won’t be using it very often.
 I know that buttermilk will sit in the refrigerator for too long sometimes if I don’t need it for many recipes.
 This is my solution to add the flavor without wasting buttermilk down the road.